-Installation: 6-channel sound, digitally printed banners, video animations, wall painting, 2019
+Installation: 6-channel sound, textile banners, video animations, wall painting, 2019

 Einen Riesigen Schwarm (A Giant Swarm) is a 6-channel, quasi-narrative soundscape and immersive multimedia installation that traverses the inextricable intermingling of the digital and the physical and reflects on the biological, ecological, and psychological side-effects of our march toward questionable forecast technological utopias.
 The work is a kind of speculative science fiction envisioning new life forms that are adapting to live and thrive within a post-anthropocene environment shaped by pollution and anthropogenic climate change.

 - Narratives written and spoken by Gretta Louw with inspiration and quotes from: Victor Galaz, Lisa-ann Gerschwin, Peter Godfrey-Smith, Donna Haraway, Sabrina Imbler, Ursula Le Guin, Cixin Liu, John Muir, and Anna Tsing.

-- Installation photos by Gretta Louw and Katrin Petroschkat, with Barbara Herold.
+- Installation photos in Munich by Gretta Louw and Katrin Petroschkat, with Barbara Herold.

 - Visual Arts Prize from the Cultural Department of the City of Munich (2019). link